Klortho/config-one/README.md

 npm test
 ```

-The `test` script is defined in package.json, and you could run it manually,
+The `test` script command line is defined in package.json.
+It invokes the
+bash shell script test/run.sh.
+You can run it
-without `npm`, if you need to:
+manually, without `npm`, if you need to:

 ```
 test/run.sh